williamvds/uni/osc/lectures.md

 - Issues
   - Small block sizes means a large bitmap = slower searching
-  - While karger blocks result in internal fragmentation
+  - While larger blocks result in internal fragmentation

 - The issues mean that bitmaps are rarely used for this purpose